February Nature / Fun Happenings

 • Feb 7-14: Have a Heart for a Chained Dog Week

-• Feb 9-15: Random Acts of Kindness and National Jello Week
+• Feb 8-14: National Jello Week

-• Feb 14-17: Great Backyard Bird Count
+• Feb 13-16: Great Backyard Bird Count

 • Feb 14-21: National Nestbox Week

-• Feb 23-3/1: Bird Health Awareness Week.
+• Feb 22-28: Bird Health Awareness Week.

-• Feb 24-28: National Invasive Species Awareness Week
+• Feb 22-28: National Invasive Species Awareness Week

-• Feb 2: Groundhog and World wetlands Day
+• Feb 2: Groundhog and World Wetlands Day

-• Feb 3: Feed the Birds, National Missing Persons
+• Feb 3: Feed the Birds, National Missing Persons and Safer Internet Day

 • Feb 4: World Cancer Day

-• Feb 6: National Sweater Day
+• Feb 5: National Sweater Day

-• Feb 7: Bubble Gum Day
+• Feb 6: Bubble Gum Day

 • Feb 8: Boy Scout Anniversary and Opera Day

-• Feb 9: National Pizza Day, Superbowl 59 and Autism Sunday
+• Feb 9: National Pizza Day

 • Feb 13: National Cheddar Day